Marvel Rising: Ultimate Comics

-Announced in February 2019, a series of six animated videos were released on the Marvel HQ YouTube channel from February 20, 2019 to March 27, 2019.
+Announced in February 2019, a series of six animated videos titled Marvel Rising Ultimate Comics, were released on the Marvel HQ YouTube channel from February 20, 2019 to March 27, 2019.
 The shorts are between six and seven minutes long and were released weekly.
-Titled Marvel Rising Ultimate Comics, the videos combine comic book-style art with digital motion effects.
+The videos combine comic book-style art with digital motion effects.
 The first is subtitled and features Ms. Marvel going up against Loki when he interrupted her field trip.